-Enter the green silence of redwoods.
-Slip into the quite subtle experience of kriya, pranayama, and mindful meditation practices.
-Delve into Deep Flow Yoga and guided Yoga Nidra periods for a replenished you.
-During free time, take a peaceful walk to Muir Beach or through the fertile organic farm of Green Gulch Zen Center.
+Enter into the green silence of coastal redwoods.
+Slip into a deep experience of kriya, pranayama, and mindful meditation.
+Delve into yoga, relax into Yoga Nidra, and through the quiet support of a like-minded community--fortify your meditation practice.
+Listen deeply for a replenished you.
+During free time take a peaceful walk to Muir Beach or through the fertile organic farm of Green Gulch Zen Center.
 Lunch will come from their lush gardens.
-This full-day retreat is a gift to yourself, a chance to stretch both body and mind–a silent holiday.
+This full-day retreat is a gift to yourself, a chance to stretch both body and mind–-a silent holiday.

-This silent day-long retreat will move between asana practice and sitting or “abiding.”
+This day-long retreat will be done in silence as we move between asana practice and sitting or “abiding.”
 Asana portions will not only be designed to take us deeply into profound states of consciousness but will also be designed to enable us to sit more effortlessly once hips and legs have been opened systematically.
 Lunch and free time will also be done as a silent practice.
+Listen to the waves.

 Pranayama: Breathing Practice, Energetic Practice